ashayp22/monte-carlo-options-simd/README.md

 The final trick is to reduce the number of math operations inside the inner-most loop of the Monte Carlo simulation and use Fused Multiply-Add.

+To calculate the Greeks, we get option prices using a Monte Carlo simulation and apply the finite difference method (central difference) to determine Delta, Gamma, Theta, Vega, and Rho.

 # Usage

 ```toml